What is EMDR?

 Research studies show that EMDR is very effective in helping people process emotionally painful and traumatic experiences.
 When used in conjunction with other therapy modalities, EMDR helps move the client quickly from emotional distress to peaceful resolution of the issues or events involved.

-EMDR sessions work amazingly fast.
+EMDR sessions can work amazingly fast.
 Processing even the most difficult memories can be achieved in a fraction of the time it would have taken with traditional therapy.

 Traditional therapies often focus on memories from the unconscious mind, and then analyze their meaning to gain insight into the problem.
 EMDR clients also acquire valuable insights during therapy, but EMDR can short-cut the process and go right to the releasing stage.